BigM9/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints 10 times the alphabet
+a function that checks for lowercase character